-DP-2 An expansion of the boundary of an individual Urban Growth Area (UGA) that results in a net increase of residential, commercial or industrial land capacity shall not be permitted unless:

-a.
-The expansion is supported by a land capacity analysis adopted by the County Council pursuant to RCW 36.70A.110;

-b.
-The resulting additional population capacity within the Snohomish County composite UGA as documented by both City and County comprehensive plans does not exceed the total 20-year forecasted UGA population growth by more than 15 percent;
+- DP-2 An expansion of the boundary of an individual Urban Growth Area (UGA) that results in a net increase of residential, commercial or industrial land capacity shall not be permitted unless: - a.
+The expansion is supported by a land capacity analysis adopted by the County Council pursuant to RCW 36.70A.110; - b.
+The resulting additional population capacity within the Snohomish County composite UGA as documented by both City and County comprehensive plans does not exceed the total 20-year forecasted UGA population growth by more than 15 percent; - c.
+The expansion otherwise complies with the Growth Management Act; - d.

-d.
 Any UGA expansion should have the support of affected cities.
 Prior to issuing a decision on a UGA boundary change, the County shall consult with affected cities and give substantial weight to a city's position on the matter.
-If the County Council approves an expansion or contraction of a UGA boundary that is not supported by an affected city, it shall include in its findings how the public interest is served by the UGA expansion or contraction despite the objection of an affected city; and the State Office of Financial Management, and adopted by the County as the 20year urban allocated population projection as required by RCW 36.70A.130(3).
+If the County Council approves an expansion or contraction of a UGA boundary that is not supported by an affected city, it shall include in its findings how the public interest is served by the UGA expansion or contraction despite the objection of an affected city; and